Whimsy Stick

 Release

-A flirt pole to stop mouthing is particularly effective with adolescent dogs in the 6 to 18 month range when mouthing peaks.
+This redirection is particularly effective with adolescent dogs in the 6 to 18 month range when mouthing peaks.
 The oral drive is at its highest, the dog has adult-strength jaws but puppy-level impulse control, and the behavior is genuinely painful for owners.
-Consistent redirection onto the lure during this window produces lasting results because the dog builds the association during the critical learning period.
+For the broader adolescent-stage framework, see adolescent dog won’t listen.

-Flirt Pole for Dogs That Won’t Settle: Why Walks Aren’t Enough
+Dogs That Won’t Settle: Why Walks Aren’t Enough

-If your dog paces the house, follows you from room to room, whines at nothing, or seems physically incapable of lying down and being calm, you’ve probably tried more exercise.
-Longer walks.
-More fetch.
-Dog park visits.
-And the dog might nap for 30 minutes afterward, then wake up and resume the exact same behavior.
+If your dog paces the house, follows you from room to room, whines at nothing, or seems physically incapable of lying down, you have probably tried more exercise, longer walks, more fetch, dog park visits.

-That’s because physical exercise and neurological resolution are not the same thing.
 Walking burns calories.
 Fetch partially engages prey drive.
 Neither completes the predatory motor pattern.
-And a dog whose predatory sequence never resolves stays in a state of low-grade neurological agitation that looks exactly like what you’re describing: restless, unable to settle, always on.
+A dog whose predatory sequence never resolves stays in a state of low-grade neurological agitation that looks exactly like what you are describing.
+For the targeted post-walk protocol, see dog hyper after walks.

 Pacing and following you room to room